 An ultrasound technologist usually performs the test.
 This person is also called a sonographer.
-This technologist is specially trained to use the ultrasound machine.
+They are specially trained to use the ultrasound machine.

-A radiologist interprets the results of an ultrasound.
-A radiologist is a medical doctor who uses imaging tests to diagnose disease.
+A radiologist will interpret the results of the ultrasound.
+Radiologists are medical doctors who use imaging tests to diagnose disease.

 Getting ready for an ultrasound

 How you need to prepare for an ultrasound depends on the part of the body being examined.
 For example, these are typical instructions for an ultrasound of the abdomen:

 Avoid eating or drinking for up to 12 hours before the test.

 Drink a quart of water an hour before the test, and keep a full bladder.

 Before your test, ask your insurance provider how much of the cost they will cover and how much you will need to pay.
 You should also talk with your health care team beforehand about any concerns you have about the ultrasound.

 Once you arrive at the doctor's office or hospital, you will be asked to sign a consent form.
 This form states that you understand the risks and agree to have the test.

 You will lie on an exam table next to the ultrasound scanner.
 The scanner includes a computer, a screen, and a transducer.
-The transducer is a hand-held device that is attached to the scanner by a long cord.
+The transducer is a hand-held device attached to the scanner by a long cord.

 The ultrasound technologist will spread a gel on your skin over the body part being examined.
-The gel helps eliminate air pockets between the transducer and your skin.
-This allows the ultrasound to produce better images.
+The gel helps produce better images by eliminating air pockets between the transducer and your skin.

-In some cases, the transducer is attached to a probe that is covered with gel.
+In some cases, the transducer attaches to a probe that is covered with gel.
 The technician gently inserts the probe into the body.
-For example, the probe may be inserted into a man’s rectum to see the prostate.
-Or, it may be inserted into a woman’s vagina to see the uterus or ovaries.
+For example, the probe may be inserted into the rectum to reach a prostate gland.
+Or it may be inserted into the vagina to see the uterus or ovaries.

-Ultrasounds are usually painless.
-But you may feel some discomfort when the transducer is pressed on your body.
+Ultrasounds are usually painless, but you may feel some discomfort or pain during the exam.